Chapter 200. Regulations Governing Eligibility Standards and Charges for Medical Care Services to Individuals

 12VAC5-200-290.
 Charges and payment requirements.

-This part shall be administered by the commissioner.
-The commissioner shall establish a procedure for the ongoing development; maintenance, revision, and updating; and promulgation of these charges and payments schedules.
+A. The commissioner shall establish a procedure for the ongoing development, maintenance, revision, and updating of the charges and payments schedules pursuant to this chapter.
 There shall be two sets of schedules, one for Northern Virginia as defined in 12VAC5-200-10 and one for the remainder of the Commonwealth.

 Statutory Authority